froggydisk/CAM/README.md

 ## Usage
-This code implements only the main functions of the original project and visually check the main functions' results.
+This code implements only the main functions of the original project and visually checks their results.
 For more detail, please refer to the [original project.](https://github.com/metalbubble/CAM)